jsz6389/newtex/README.md

 # newtex
-A template for spinning up new files from templates
+A utility for spinning up new files from templates